tableau/tabcmd/docs/index.md

        * Accept the license agreement.

-       * If you want to install to a non-default location, click Customize and type or browse to the location you want to install tabcmd2 to.
+       * If you want to install to a non-default location, click **Customize** and type or browse to the location you want to install tabcmd2 to.

-       * Click Install.
+       * Click **Install**.
-         If you are prompted by Windows Defender Firewall or User Account Control, click Allow access.
+  If you are prompted by Windows Defender Firewall or User Account Control, click **Allow access**.

         b.
 Run the installer from a command prompt: